-The weighted average number of shares is the number of ordinary shares held at the beginning of the period, adjusted by the number of ordinary shares repurchased and newly issued during the period, multiplied by the time average factor.
+The weighted average number of shares is the number of ordinary shares held at the beginning of the period,

+All amounts are in thousand Bulgarian leva unless otherwise stated adjusted by the number of ordinary shares repurchased and newly issued during the period, multiplied by the time average factor.
 This factor represents the number of days particular shares were held compared to the total number of days during the period.